Balls of Fury

-Balls of Fury is a 2007 American sports comedy film directed by Robert Ben Garant from a screenplay he co-wrote with Thomas Lennon, who also co-starred and produced with Roger Birnbaum, Gary Barber and Jonathan Glickman.
+Balls of Fury is a 2007 American independent sports comedy film directed by Robert Ben Garant from a screenplay he co-wrote with Thomas Lennon, who also co-starred and produced with Roger Birnbaum, Gary Barber and Jonathan Glickman.
 The film stars Dan Fogler in his first lead role, with a supporting cast of George Lopez, Christopher Walken, Maggie Q, Terry Crews, Cary-Hiroyuki Tagawa, James Hong and Jason Scott Lee.

-It was released in the United States on August 29, 2007, to generally negative reviews.
+Produced by Intrepid Pictures and Spyglass Entertainment, the film was released in the United States by Rogue Pictures on August 29, 2007, to generally negative reviews.

 Plot

 Eleven-year-old Randy Daytona becomes anxious when he learns that his father Peter has bet on his performance in the 1988 Summer Olympics table tennis tournament finals.
-During his semi-final game against Karl Wolfschtagg of the German Democratic Republic, Daytona has an accident and suffers an injury.
+During his semi-final game against Karl Wolfschtagg of the German Democratic Republic, Daytona is injured in an accident.
 Unable to continue, he loses the match.
 Loan sharks, in the employ of criminal mastermind Feng, murder his father, and Daytona leaves competitive ping-pong.

-Nineteen years later, Federal Bureau of Investigation (FBI) agent Ernie Rodriguez requests Daytona's assistance in arresting Feng for gunrunning.
+Nineteen years later, Daytona is performing ping pong tricks on stage, but is fired after an incident when he accidentally causes an audience member to go into cardiac arrest.
+Federal Bureau of Investigation (FBI) agent Ernie Rodriguez arrives and requests Daytona's assistance in arresting Feng for gunrunning.
 Feng's hidden jungle hideout hosts an underground table tennis tournament, and Daytona's invitation is a way for the FBI to infiltrate Feng's organization.
 When Daytona accepts, Rodriguez tells him to win enough championships that Feng's scouts notice him.
 After losing a local tournament, Daytona is apprenticed to a blind man named Wong, Feng's former mentor, in Chinatown.
 Daytona also meets Wong's niece, Maggie.
-When locals vandalize Wong's house for violating their edict against teaching white people ping-pong, Daytona is forced to play against "The Dragon", a young girl, in exchange for Wong's right to stay.
+When locals vandalize Wong's house for violating their edict against teaching White people ping-pong, Daytona is forced to play against "The Dragon", a young girl, in exchange for Wong's right to stay.
 After Daytona beats the Dragon and gets punched, Feng's men discover his win and bring Daytona, Rodriguez, and Wong to Feng's facility.

 Daytona defeats his first opponent, Freddy "Fingers" Wilson, but quickly learns that the tournament is literally sudden death — the loser is killed by a poisoned dart delivered by Feng's majordomo, Mahogany.
 After Daytona unsuccessfully tries escaping, Feng invites him to join his side and reveals that he only finished half of Wong's training.
 He says it would be the ultimate satisfaction to win Daytona away from Wong.
 Feng also shows Daytona his specially modified ping-pong table.
 It is wired to special vests that give increasingly powerful and fatal electrical shocks for failure.
-Daytona informs Rodriguez of a hidden cache of illegal guns that is sufficient to put Feng in jail.
+Daytona informs Rodriguez of a hidden cache of illegal guns that is sufficient to put Feng in jail and requests extraction, knowing that losing would mean death.
 While Rodriguez investigates the hidden facilities, Daytona defeats numerous opponents for his life.